robnijssen/Robot-With-Character/README.md

 # Close encountes: a robot with character
 This package contains a control structure for the UR5 robotic arm, made for the Close Encounters project in the Adaptive Robotics minor at Fontys Eindhoven 2018/2019.

 This package contains the state machine structure in python files, launch files for launching them, and some handy things like a gripper check and an file creator to record new animations.

-## Dependencies
+## Dependencies:
 ` cd ~/<your catkin workspace>/src/ `

 ` git clone <links below> `